cacheflowe/haxademic/guides/windows-setup.md

     * Run this command:
       * `taskkill /F /IM oobenetworkconnectionflow.exe` (this should let you continue without restarting)
       * or `OOBE\BYPASSNRO` (this will erstart the machine)
+    * If you're still stuck, try this:
+      * Usually in the "Check Microsoft connection" section, there is an "I don't have Internet connection" option in the lower left corner of the page.
+If you don't see it, or if you have waited a long time for it to load, I recommend you use the key combination "Ctrl+Shift+F3" to try to skip this section(Some devices may need to hold down Ctrl+Shift and press Fn+F3 at the same time due to function keys).
     * When it restarts, you should now have an "I don't have Internet" button, followed by a "Continue with a limited setup" button, and can continue setup without a Microsoft account
   * Turn off non-essential services (but keep location services for clock-syncing)